 The function CREDENTIALS_free() takes a pointer to a credentials structure when not needed any more, deallocates its components (using among others KEY_free(), which wipes the private key, and OPENSSL_cleanse() to wipe the secret/password), and then deallocates the structure itself.
 It has no return value.

-As long as we do not make the CREDENTIALS data type opaque there is no need to define selector functions; instead the components can be accessed directly, e.g., via creds->pkey.
+void CREDENTIALS_free(OPTIONAL CREDENTIALS *creds);

+Since the CREDENTIALS data type is opaque some selector functions are needed:

+X509 *CREDENTIALS_get_cert(const CREDENTIALS *creds);

+STACK_OF(X509) *CREDENTIALS_get_chain(const CREDENTIALS *creds);

 Support functionality

 This section describes useful auxiliary functions for preparing the parameters of the above core functions.
 While this could be done directly using the rather low-level OpenSSL API, it is cumbersome and error-prone to identify and directly use the OpenSSL functions directly.
 Therefore we introduce this intermediate level for convenience, such that the typical use cases can be implemented without needing to know any details of the underlying CMPforOpenSSL and OpenSSL API.
 As mentioned before, experienced programmers may still make use of those lower-level functions in order to cover any special needs.